BenjaminLindeen/BenjaminLindeen/README.md

 ## Education

-- Bachelor of Science in Computer Science, Concentration: Data Science
+### Bachelor of Science in Computer Science, Concentration: Data Science
+- September 2021 - May 2025
 - The University of Minnesota, College of Science and Engineering
 - Minor in Management: Information Systems, Minor in Applied Economics
-- Organizations: President & Founder: Computer Hardware Club & MultiCultural Personal Finance Club; Member: Association for Computing Machinery
+- Organizations: President & Founder: Computer Hardware Club  President & Founder: MultiCultural Personal Finance Club
-- Relevant Courses: Introduction to Artificial Intelligence, Algorithms and Data Structures, Program Design and Development, Machine Architecture and Organization, Object-Oriented Programming, Advanced Programming Principles, Internet Programming, and Discrete Structures of Computer Science
+- Relevant Courses: Introduction to Artificial Intelligence, Algorithms and Data Structures, Operations Research for Data Science, Program Design and Development, Machine Architecture and Organization, Internet Programming, and Discrete Structures of Computer Science

 ## Experience